 Method of data collection

 We initially build a database foundation based on information from aviation authority sources.
 On top of this, we gather information from other internationally recognized aviation sources such as FAA aircraft registration database.
 There are hundreds of possible sources where we pull data from, our software then checks the validity before we add it to our database.

 Our software is developed specifically to gather data from different sources, this means we have written hundreds of different programs to gather data from all of our sources.
-It is constantly ‘crawling’ the data providers to check for updates and aggregates this in our database.
-The value of our business is that we take away the workload from our clients who don’t have to build their own data collection system.
+It is constantly checking with the data providers to check for updates and aggregates this in our database.
+The value of our business is that we take away the workload of our clients who don’t have to build their own data collection system.
 On top of this, because this is our focus, we are more accurate than any software developed in-house.
 Due to our ability to provide this information to many clients all over the world, it is also financially very favorable for our clients.